Let’s look at each step in detail.

 After a successful inspection, the Body Work team disassembles the raw vehicle, they inventory its components, and pass it onto the Preparation Team.

 The Preparation Team is responsible for applying certain techniques that we have learned and developed over the years to minimize rust and extend the durability of your vehicles paint job.
-This includes sanding the pieces down to perfection, a cleaning process, deoxidation process, and application of certain products such as POR 15 and METALOK.
+As of 2019, our process includes hot dip galvanizing the chassis to prolong its longevity for the decades to come.

 After the preparation stage, the body and chassis pass on to the Paint Team.

-This is where we apply Cromax, color, and coats of clear.
+This is where we apply color and coats of clear.
 Our paint team is run by experienced professionals that dedicate themselves day in/day out to ensuring we achieve better than factory finishes.

 In parallel with Preparation and Paint, our upholstery craftsmen have been busy cutting, stitching, and sewing.
 Every aspect of your Land Cruisers interior (and soft top) is done in-house, using time tested materials.